How to install DD-WRT Firmware on a Linksys E1200 Router?

 - Press the upload button and pray more… now the waiting begins

 - The instructions were to wait for a few minutes; do the 30-30-30 reset again; wait more for a few minutes … do a power cycle; wait more again then you can log in.
-From what I’ve read, this is for the router to stabilize.
+This is to stabilize the router.

 Problems experienced on DD-WRT